-The sequence of events leading to plasma formation is the following.
+The sequence of events, as seen from the simulations, that leads to plasma formation is the following.
 Starting the process of arcing in vacuum, the first two species which appear in the system are electrons and neutrals, due to the high electric field.
 Neutrals are then ionised by the electrons that are accelerated in the electric field.
-Electrons and neutrals being constantly emitted, $e^-$ , Cu and Cu+ densities build up accordingly.
-An avalanche of ionisation is reached, when the mean free path $l{mfp}$ of the electron impact ionisation becomes smaller than the spacing between the electrodes $l{sys}$ , which happens around a neutral Cu density of $10^{18}$ 1/cm.
+Electrons and neutrals being constantly emitted, e^- , Cu and Cu+ densities build up accordingly.
+An avalanche of ionisation is reached, when the mean free path l{mfp} of the electron impact ionisation (given by the Cu density and the experimental value of the cross section of Cu ionisation) becomes smaller than the spacing between the electrodes l{sys} , which happens around a neutral Cu density of 10^{18} 1/cm3.
 This is the criterion for unavoidable plasma formation, since the sputtering due to the ion flux at the electrodes will create even more neutrals in the system, leading to increased ionisation, which then again results in an enhanced ion flux, in enhanced erosion of the electrodes, and so forth.
 As long as energy is available, the current density of the arc rises steadily too, accompanied by the rapid reduction of electrical resistance; breakdown occurs.

 We can formulate two conditions required for the plasma to build up.
 The first condition to be fulfilled is a high enough initial local field, which after stabilising first to a given value, grows then slightly, resulting in a huge electron field emission current growth, until the melting current is reached.
 During this period, the ion density still remains below the electron density, and so the plasma sheath is not established yet.
-Instead, just before the melting of the tip, the potential is usually zero in the first ~ 2/3 of the system seen from the cathode, indicating the screening of the external potential by electron space charge (cf. Fig. 5).
+Instead, just before the melting of the tip, the potential is usually zero in the first $\sim 2/3$ of the system seen from the cathode, indicating the screening of the external potential by electron space charge (cf. Fig. 5).
 When the ion density has built up sufficiently, a sheath can form, which happens around the same timescale as the melting of the tip.
 The second condition to be fulfilled is reaching the critical neutral density, or equivalently, meeting the requirement that $l{mfp} < l{sys}$ for the electron impact ionisation.
-Depending on the state of the system, two cases are possible: Either (i) the neutral density remains below critical, and charged particle densities remain then even below the neutral density and no arc plasma builds up; or (ii) the avalanche of ionisation is reached, the sheath leads to a local field at least as high as initially with $\beta > 1$ , plasma is maintained and densities grow until the energy available for breakdown is consumed.
+Depending on the state of the system, two cases are possible: Either (i) the neutral density remains below critical, and charged particle densities remain then even below the neutral density and no arc plasma builds up; or (ii) the avalanche of ionisation is reached, the sheath leads to a local field at least as high as initially with $\beta > 1$, plasma is maintained and densities grow until the energy available for breakdown is consumed.